silversub/terraform/provider/classic-infrastructure-resources.md

 When a rules resource is created, it cannot be deleted.
 IBM does not allow entire rule deletion.

 Firewalls should have at least one rule.
-If Terraform destroys the rules resources, _permit from any to any with TCP, UDP, ICMP, GRE, PPTP, ESP, and HA_ rules will be configured.
+If Terraform destroys the rules resources, _permit from any to any with TCP, UDP, ICMP, GRE, PPTP, ESP, and HA_ rule to be configured.

 ### Sample Terraform code
 {: #firewall-policy-sample}